stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 they had been crossed with the mammal slave-class of K'n-yan.

-  It argues well for the intrepid fire of those Renaissance Spaniards who conquered half the unknown world, that P&aacute;nfilo de Zamacona y Nu&ntilde;ez actually mounted one of the morbid beasts of Tsath and fell into place beside the leader of the cavalcade--the man named Gll'-Hthaa-Ynn, who had been most active in the previous exchange of information.
+  It argues well for the intrepid fire of those Renaissance Spaniards who conquered half the unknown world, that Pánfilo de Zamacona y Nu&ntilde;ez actually mounted one of the morbid beasts of Tsath and fell into place beside the leader of the cavalcade--the man named Gll'-Hthaa-Ynn, who had been most active in the previous exchange of information.
 It was a repulsive business; but after all, the seat was very easy, and the gait of the clumsy